 - Pain when breastfeeding

 While mastitis is scary at first, mums shouldn’t worry.
-Mastitis is a very curable infection and will not affect the breast milk or the breast tissue.
+Mastitis is a very curable infection and will not affect the breast milk or breast tissue.
 This infection can be treated by using:

 - Antibiotics, which is the usual medication for mastitis and may last 10-14 days.
-Not only is it safe for the breastfeeding mummy and baby, but antibiotics can help kill the mastitis-causing bacteria and eliminate pus from inside the breast tissue.
+Not only is it safe for the breastfeeding mommy and baby, but antibiotics can help kill the mastitis-causing bacteria and eliminate pus from inside the breast tissue.
 Remember to never self medicate, though!
 Antibiotics should be prescribed by a Doctor.

 - Pain relievers, like ibuprofen or panadol, can relieve mastitis symptoms like fever, swelling and pain.
 Take fever medication if you have a fever.
 Just like antibiotics, it is important that you should only take medicines prescribed by the doctor.

 - Surgical drainage.
 If the breasts continue to remain swollen, a doctor can make a small incision on the breast to manually drain the pus.
 This treatment is very effective and provides almost instant relief.